 Property sales in Malaga

-- Resale property sales rose by 7.8% but purchases of new-build properties in Malaga dropped by 18.8%.
+- Resale property sales rose by 42.5% in the year.

 - Malaga had the third-highest number of new-build sales per 1,000 inhabitants in Spain.

 Time spent on the market

 The length of time a property spends on the market is a good indication of market temperature.
-A study of properties listed in Idealista found that in April, 40% of homes on the market spent less than one week.
+A report from Idealista in early March found that in February, almost 20% of properties on the market in Malaga sold in less than one week.
 Nearly a third changed hands in under 3 months.
 The Costa del Sol property market experienced a similar trend.

 Rental returns in Malaga